shauvar/AlienHunter/README.md

-# AlienHunter
+# AlienHunterGame
-This is the implementation of the alien hunter game using processing
+This is an implementation of the Alien Hunter Game